l-liava-l/Collection.wiki.eng/Cluster's API.md

 * addNamespace
 * addVar

-add option to cluster but didn't make it the active добавляют параметр в кластер, но не делают его активным.
+add an option to cluster but don't mark it active

-there are 2 forms of call of method: (существует 2 формы вызова метода)
+there are 2 forms of calling method:

 ```js
 var obj = $C();